genecivillico/neuromaven/README.md

 * **Extract and visualize meaningful signal features**
 * **Prepare curated features for downstream machine learning models** (e.g., biomarker discovery, classification, reliability assessment)

-This repository demonstrates practical expertise in neural signal workflows — a core competency for roles in neuro-AI and computational biomarkers such as at *neumarker.ai*.

 ---